rahulgopinath/rahulgopinath.github.io/_posts/2018-11-18-mutant-immortals.markdown

 ### Estimating the number of equivalent mutants

 There seems to be few research papers regarding equivalent mutants.
 The only ones I have been able to find is from Ayad et al. [3] that tries to relate program redundancy to the number of equivalent mutants, and another from me [4] that applies simple statistical estimation using random sampling.
-A third approach (that I have not seen used so far) can be to make use of the [lincoln index](https://www.johndcook.com/blog/2010/07/13/lincoln-index/) from the capture-recapture ecological statistics literature.
+A third approach (that I have not seen used so far) can be to make use of the [Lincoln index](https://www.johndcook.com/blog/2010/07/13/lincoln-index/) from the capture-recapture ecological statistics literature.

 #### Lincoln Index

-The basic idea is that if you have two mutation testers that are independent of each other tasked to find killable mutants from a set of mutants M, and they provide $$ K_1 $$ (from the first), and $$ K_2 $$ (from the second) as the estimate of total killable mutants (equvalent mutants $$ E = M - K_{actual} $$ ), then the actual $$ K $$ can be estimated as below
+The basic idea is that if you have two mutation testers that are independent of each other tasked to find killable mutants from a set of mutants M, and they provide $$ K_1 $$ (from the first), and $$ K_2 $$ (from the second) as the estimate of total killable mutants (equivalent mutants $$ E = M - K_{actual} $$ ), then the actual $$ K $$ can be estimated as below

 $$ |K| = \frac{ |K_1| \times |K_2| }{ |K_1 \cap K_2| } $$